DUI FAQs

 Can I be charged with a DUI after using marijuana?

 Yes.
-DUI charges can be applied for driving under the influence of alcohol or drugs.
+DUI charges can be applied for driving under the influence of marijuana.

 What is an IID?

-IID stands for “Ignition Interlock Device.”
+IID stands for “ignition interlock device.”
 An IID requires an individual to breathe through a machine attached to their vehicle before the engine will start.
 As of July 2010, an IID can be ordered as a consequence of any DUI conviction in Los Angeles County.
-Ignition interlock devices are one of many DUI consequences.

 “We are blessed to have you for our lawyer and will highly recommend you with your professional and educated advice!”